 Yes, another open door… Go cannot with hunger or an empty stomach if you already know that you are going to a terrace, or already know in advance that you will be away from home a little longer.
 Eating out is a big expense.
 Cook more often and make sure you always have leftovers or meals in the fridge or freezer.
 This not only saves euros, it is also much healthier.

 Don't drink or drink (alcohol) before going out

-It might sound stupid and childish, because it's something 'teenagers do'.
-But if you do want to go out and have a drink, have a drink at home before you go.
+It may sound stupid and childish, because it's something "teenagers do."
+But if you still want to go out and drink, have a drink at home before you go.
 Are you having fun dancing?
-Then omit those cocktails and just order a (draft) beer instead of a good wine or specialty beer.
+Then forget about those cocktails and just order a (draught) beer instead of a good wine or specialty beer.
 You will be surprised how much money you can save with this.
 Drinking a little less or not at all is of course also possible!

 Go out on the bike

 Go out by bike instead of by car, bus or taxi.
 Yes, it's nice to just hop in a taxi after a night out and be stumbled home to be dropped off.
 But every time you do this you are spending money unnecessarily.
 Cycling is wonderful!
 Sober up a bit on the way home, the fresh wind in your hair and yes, completely free.